shamanengine/HackerRank/src/minimum_distances/minimum_distances.md

 ## Output Format

-Print a single integer denoting the minimum  in .
-If no such value exists, print .
+Print a single integer denoting the minimum d[i, j] in a.
+If no such value exists, print -1.

 ## Sample Input